 Make sure to buy travel insurance:

-Flight cancellation, delays, loss of baggage and essential medication, loss of passport and/or wallet, etc. are quite common during International travel.
+Flight cancellations, delays, loss of baggage and essential medications, loss of a passport and/or wallet, etc. are quite common during international travel.
 And it would be unwise to not prepare yourself for the worst-case scenario when traveling to India.
 How can you do that?
-The best is to buy a comprehensive travel insurance policy that covers all potential hassles which might stop you from enjoying your trip.
+The best option is to buy a comprehensive travel insurance policy that covers all potential hassles that might stop you from enjoying your trip.
 And it’s quite easy.
 You can buy online travel insurance from a provider that suits you.
 Just type the words “online travel insurance” and you’ll see a whole list of options.
-Compare and subscribe to the one that suits you.
+Compare them and subscribe to the one that suits you.